-- 45. (1) The Policy & Resources Committee shall designate its President or one of its members as the States' lead member for external relations and constitutional affairs. - (2) Any committee of the States may designate its President or one of its members as the lead member for a specific responsibility of the committee.
+- 45. (1) The Policy & Resources Committee shall designate its President or one of its members as the States' lead member for external relations and constitutional affairs. - (1A) The Policy & Resources Committee shall designate its President or one of its members as the States' lead member for Corporate Services, with responsibility for the services that are provided by the Office of the Policy & Resources Committee to or on behalf of the Principal Committees and other Committees of the States. - (2) Any committee of the States may designate its President or one of its members as the lead member for a specific responsibility of the committee.